Office of Research & Creative Scholarship

 How to Apply

 Visit the Fulbright website for information on getting started, application components, application tips, and more.
 Students should also view the tutorial videos offered on the Fulbright website.
-The application for the 2013-2014 academic year opened on May 1, 2012.
+The application for the 2015-2016 academic year will likely open on May 1, 2014.

-Emerson College's Internal Deadline for 2013-2014 Fulbright Applications was September 14, 2012.
-Deadlines for the 2014-2015 Fulbright Applications will be posted in May 2013.
+Emerson College's Internal Deadline for 2014-2015 Fulbright Applications was on September 13, 2013.
 The Associate Vice President for the Office of Research and Creative Scholarship, Elizabeth Demski, is Emerson College's Fulbright Program Administrator.

 More About the Fulbright Program